jasonumiker/docker-intro-workshop/README.md

 We'll start by setting up a Cloud9 which is an EC2 instance accessible via a browser-based IDE and Terminal.
 Being backed by a dedicated Linux machine, containers run right on these Cloud9 instances when you use the docker commands.

 1. Sign into the AWS Console
-1. Choose the Singapore region in the upper right dropdown (Cloud9 is not yet available in Sydney)
+1. Choose the Oregon region in the upper right dropdown (Cloud9 is not yet available in Sydney)
 1. Click the `Create environment` button
 1. Name your environment after your username (e.g. user1) and click the `Next step` button
 1. Click the `Next step` button accepting the defaults